Research

 What My Research Work Includes

-User interviews, stakeholder interviews, contextual inquiry, and domain research to understand needs, behaviors, constraints, and existing workflows
+User interviews, stakeholder interviews, contextual inquiry, and domain research to understand needs, constraints, and workflows

-Combining qualitative insight with quantitative signals such as surveys, usage data, analytics, and experimentation results to strengthen confidence in direction
+• Mixed-methods research: Combining qualitative insight with surveys, usage data, analytics, and experimentation

-Iterative usability testing, analytics review, and A/B testing to validate assumptions, assess impact, and guide refinement over time
+• Ongoing evaluation: Iterative testing and analytics review to validate assumptions and guide refinement over time

-I select methods based on the decision at hand, not the process checklist.
+I choose methods based on the decision at hand, not the process checklist.

 Research in Service of Design and Leadership